aayus97/ecommerce-lakehouse/docs/production_readiness.md

   but deployment automation and CI secret scanning are not implemented yet.
 - Secrets are modeled with `.env` and environment variables, not a managed secret service.
-- Referential validation exists in the validation library but the current validation job does not pass customer and product reference tables.
+- Referential validation is implemented using bronze customer and product reference tables; production deployments still need a formal policy for reference-data refresh cadence, versioning, and auditability.
 - Gold tables use partition-aware overwrites by `order_date`; production deployments still need formal retention policy.
 - Dashboard screenshots require a manual refresh workflow.